Ever-QN/ever-qn/README.md

 Through my studies, I am learning a variety of skills, some of which include problem-solving, critical thinking, and communication.
 As I continue to grow as a developer, I am always open to learning new technologies and trying out different things.

-🌱 I am currently working on my web development skills, with plans to eventually learn the entirety of the MERN/PERN stack and work with it as best as I can <br>
+🌱 I am currently working on my web development skills, with plans to move to mobile development. <br>
 🔭 I am currently developing a workout app with React Native aimed at addressing a particular challenge that I would like to solve for myself <br>
 💬 Ask me about anything! <br>
 📫 How to reach me: My Linkedin <br>